Father, son charged with attempted murder of FedEx driver - NewsBreak

 LINCOLN COUNTY, Miss. ( WJTV ) – A father and son are facing attempted murder charges for allegedly chasing and shooting at a FedEx driver in Lincoln County earlier this year.

-The Daily Leader reported FedEx driver, D’Monterrio Gibson, 24, was leaving the driveway of Gregory and Brandon Case’s home around 7:30 p.m. on January 24 when the incident happened.Submissions open for MDOT holiday message signs
+The Daily Leader reported FedEx driver, D’Monterrio Gibson, 24, was leaving the driveway of Gregory and Brandon Case’s home around 7:30 p.m. on January 24 when the incident happened.Man killed, 6 others shot over dice game in Yazoo County

 Investigators said Gibson had just delivered a package to the home when Gregory, the father, tried to block his exit from the driveway with his pickup.